When writing content for the internet, paying attention to spelling, grammar, and punctuation is paramount.

 Grammar

-According to the American Heritage Dictionary, 3rd Edition – Grammar is the study of how words and their parts combine to form sentences, the system of rules inherent in any language.
+According to that great big book, the American Heritage Dictionary, 3rd Edition – Grammar is the study of how words and their parts combine to form sentences, the system of rules inherent in any language.

 Grammar brings spice, structure, and voice into any written piece.